refinedev/refine/documentation/docs/migration-guide/3x-to-4x.md

 ### `useSelect` hook

 -   Pagination is disabled by default.
-If you want to enable it, set the `pagination.mode` prop to `"server"`
+If you want to enable it, set the `pagination.mode` prop to `"server"`.

     ```diff
     useSelect({